-Ed Catmull, one the authors and Pixar’s CEO stood at the origins of the studio with his team of creative enthusiasts and likeminded companions.
+Ed Catmull, one of the authors and Pixar’s CEO stood at the origins of the studio with his team of creative enthusiasts and like-minded companions.

-Those in charge of creative teams should definitely lay their hands on this book (or at lease its summary).
-Creativity Inc. can also be strongly recommended to directors, artists, animators, script writers and anybody who takes genuine interest in history of cinematography.
+Those in charge of creative teams should lay their hands on this book (or at least its summary).
+Creativity Inc. is also strongly recommended to directors, artists, animators, scriptwriters and anybody who takes a genuine interest in the history of cinematography.

 The book would also be interesting if you admire Steve Jobs and want to know what an important part he took in those creations.
-Catmull refers to Jobs with a great deal of respect, admiration and gratefulness.
-Well, actually, the book is dedicated to Steve Jobs.
+Catmull refers to Jobs with a great deal of respect, admiration, and gratefulness.
+Well, the book is dedicated to Steve Jobs.

-Simply too many to list.
-It is a very intelligent, insightful and well written book that covers one noteworthy topic.
+Too many to list.
+It is a brilliant, insightful and well-written book that covers one noteworthy topic.

-It is not a secret that the vast majority of creative people have their own rhythm and pace of work.
-They conduct under their own rules and can be difficult to organize.
+It is not a secret that the vast majority of creative people have their rhythm and pace of work.
+They conduct under their own rules and can be challenging to organize.
 You know, inspiration and regulations do not mix up that well.
 People in charge of Pixar wanted to find a perfect balance between creative and production processes.
 Their goal was to create great films and tell great stories to the world.
-They challenged themselves with two conditions to be set: let’s not choke the creative spirit of our studio with discipline and try not to drown in a swamp of creative experiments.
-That was a tricky thing to pull off to say the least.
+They challenged themselves with two conditions to set: let’s not choke the creative spirit of our studio with discipline and try not to drown in a swamp of original experiments.
+That was a tricky thing to pull off, to say the least.

-The book reveals a story about a very special creative energy flowing all through the studio, where every single employee had a chance to evolve as a creative human being.
-From cleaning worker to lighting technician — everyone could take free courses on drawing, painting, sculpture, CGI animation and eventually become a part of creative team.
-That brings the sense of unity and purpose for each and everyone.
+The book reveals a story about extraordinary creative energy flowing all through the studio, where every single employee had a chance to evolve as a creative human being.
+From cleaning worker to lighting technician — everyone could take free courses on drawing, painting, sculpture, CGI animation and eventually become a part of the creative team.
+That brings a sense of unity and purpose for everyone.